Adopted by President’s Cabinet 6/28/16

 for good cause throughout the investigation and resolution process.
 The parties will

 be informed in writing of any extension or delay and the applicable reason.
 The College

 shall keep the parties informed of the status of the investigation.

 All Sexual Misconduct investigations involving a Student Respondent, shall follow the investigation process set forth in Section 4.6.5, Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings, and EGSC Standards for Handling Sexual Misconduct of Students under the Student Code of Conduct and Disciplinary Procedures .

 All Sexual Misconduct investigations involving an Employee Respondent, shall be addressed utilizing the EGSC Non-Discrimination and Anti-Harassment Policy and the applicable policies for discipline of employees: EGSC Employee Handbook, USG 8.3.9 Discipline and Removal of Faculty Members

 The College’s designated Title IX Investigators are located on the EGSC Title IX Webpage.

 VI.
 Hearings, Possible Sanctions, and Appeals

-Reports will be investigated by the EGSC Title IX investigator or USG Title IX Office, as appropriate, using the above mentioned policies, and resolved through informal resolution or by referral to the Director of Student Conduct for handling according to the Standards for Handling Sexual Misconduct of Student under Student Conduct Code and Disciplinary Procedures.
+Reports involving student Respondents will be investigated by the EGSC Title IX investigator or USG Title IX Office, as appropriate, using the above mentioned policies, and resolved through informal resolution or by referral to the Associate VP for Conduct & Title IX or designee for handling according to the Standards for Handling Sexual Misconduct of Student under Student Conduct Code and Disciplinary Procedures.